utubo/vim-portal-aim/README.md

 and move the cursor.

-The portal will put instead of move the cursor.
+The portal will be set up instead of move the cursor.

+# LICENSE
+Author : utubo
+License: zlib License